 Pick a resort that is relatively close to an airport.
 This will reduce the time spent (and cost) in getting to the ski resort.
 A long three-hour transfer with children has the potential to be a nightmare.
 However, some resorts in the French Alps are a lot closer to airports than others.
-For example, Châtel in the Portes du Soleil is only a 90 minute car transfer from Geneva.
+For example, Châtel in the Portes du Soleil is only a 90 minute car transfer from Geneva Airport.

 Skiing is the name of the game however, you might find you need to cater for children or adults that aren’t so keen.
 Check if the resort is suited to everyone in your group.
 Look out for child-friendly activities such as ice skating, tobogganing, snowmobiling, snow shoeing, snow parks and even swimming.
 These are just some of the alternative winter sports to consider when planning a family ski trip.